Nazareth University

 Nazareth University (also known as Naz) is a private university in Pittsford, New York, United States.
 It offers over 60 undergraduate majors and more than two dozen graduate programs.
 The college was previously Nazareth College of Rochester, or Nazareth College.

 History

 At the request of Thomas Francis Hickey, Bishop of Rochester, five Sisters of St. Joseph founded Nazareth College of Rochester in 1924 to provide undergraduate education to young women.
 The first class was composed of 25 young women who began their studies in a large mansion on Lake Avenue in Rochester, New York.
 The original mansion that housed the college was known as "the Glass House."
 At that time, the college offered Bachelor of Arts and Bachelor of Science degrees, each with a liberal arts core.
 In response to increasing enrollment, the college moved to a larger facility in 1928 at 402 Augustine Street.

+In the 1960s and 1970s, Nazareth College admitted men and became independent of its founding religious congregation.

-On June 1, 2023 Nazareth's status changed from a college to a university after the State changed the guidelines for being considered one.
+On June 1, 2023, Nazareth's status changed from a college to a university after the state changed the relevant guidelines.